Nicholas Casswell Bulleid M.W., M.Sc., B.Sc. (Hons)

-He is currently a Visiting Professor at Charles Sturt University, Wagga Wagga, teaching wine evaluation in the School of Wine and Food Sciences.
-He also writes for the Australia and New Zealand Wine Industry Journal, Wine Business Magazine and for consumers in Australian Gourmet Traveller WINE magazine and Australian Wine Selector.
-He is currently editing a textbook on practical winemaking, to be published by Wine Publishers, Adelaide, in 2007.
+He was for 13 years a Visiting Professor at Charles Sturt University, Wagga Wagga, teaching wine evaluation in the School of Agricultural and Wine Sciences.
+He also writes for the WBM – Australia’s Wine Business Magazine and for consumers in Gourmet Traveller WINE magazine.
+He is currently editing a textbook on practical winemaking, which is currently being published on-line by trivinum.com and Wine Publishers, Adelaide.

 Previously, he spent eight years in the Marketing Department of Southcorp Wines and prior to that was Wine Manager for Cellarmaster Wines Pty Ltd.

 He has judged at the Sydney, Brisbane, Melbourne, Perth, Adelaide and Hobart wine shows, the Sydney International Wine Competition and many regional shows, and was chairman of the Canberra Regional Wine Show for five years.
-He has also judged at the Royal Easter Wine Show and the Air New Zealand Wine Awards in Auckland, New Zealand, the Hawke’s Bay Wine Awards, Liquorland Top 100 in Wellington and the International Wine Challenge in London.
+He has also judged at the Royal Easter Wine Show and the Air New Zealand Wine Awards in Auckland, New Zealand, the Hawke’s Bay Wine Awards, Liquorland Top 100 in Wellington, the International Wine Challenge in London and the Wine Style Asia Awards in Singapore.
 From 2001 to 2003 he was chairman of judges of the New South Wales Wine Awards.

 Nick became the third Master of Wine in Australia, passing the examination in 1992.

 He is a past committee member of the Australian Society for Viticulture and Oenology and was convenor of its seminars on Emerging White Varieties and the Wine Show System.
-He remains the Chair of the ASVO’s Wine Show Committee, which is seeking a national approach to improving wine shows.
+He was Chair of the ASVO’s Wine Show Committee, which is seeking a national approach to improving wine shows and remains on the committee.
 Nick and members of his Committee delivered their recommendations on wine show management at the 2004 Australian Wine Industry Technical Conference in Melbourne.

 In 2004 he was made a life member of the Wine Press Club of New South Wales, having been President of the Club during 1985/6 and 1986/7.